> A.L. Lloyd > Songs > The Oxford Tragedy

 I heard the late Isabel Sutherland sing this many years ago and knew I had to learn it.
 It’s been in my repertoire for more than 40 years and I still find it chilling.
 A powerful song that tells everything about the abusive force that a man can wield over a woman.
 We don’t know why he killer her and she has no voice.
 It is left for the listener to imagine.
 Did he rape her, was she pregnant, was he jealous or was it revenge?
 Why do we relish such appalling stories?

-Olivia Chaney sang The Oxford Girl on the 2015 anthology Shirley Inspired and in this 2014 video from the forthcoming movie The Ballad of Shirley Collins:
+Olivia Chaney sang The Oxford Girl in 2015 on Earth Records’ anthology celebrating Shirley Collins, Shirley Inspired and in this 2014 video from the forthcoming movie The Ballad of Shirley Collins:

 Kristi Hedtke and Corbin Hayslett sang Knoxville Girl on the 2017 Appalachian ballad tradition anthology Big Bend Killing.